 How Head Covering Changed Me

 I began covering in the Fall of 2012, and the journey has been amazing.
-Where I’m standing now isn’t the same place I started, as I now see when looking back on the past nine years.
+Where I’m standing now isn’t the same place I started, as I can see when looking back on the past nine years.
 Head covering has taught me some important life lessons.

 And right now, I bet I already know what you’re thinking: I’m about to say that head covering helped me learn to be a more submissive wife.
 Though that is certainly true (and I will be coming back to that in a moment), there are actually some other ways head covering changed me that aren’t as obvious.